Nikos1001/Cionom/SPECIFICATION.md

 Additionally the semantics of calls may be modified by additional qualification preceeding the routine identifier under a [statement qualification](#Statement-Qualification) extension.

 ### Storage Declaration
-The [Cíonom grammar specification](#Cíonom-Grammar-Specification) only allows for storage and alignment specifiers, with storage specifiers being mandatory.
+The [Cíonom grammar specification](#Cíonom-Grammar-Specification) only allows for storage and alignment specifiers, and only numeric specifier expressions.
 However a conformant implementation may provide any number of additional [nonstandard-specifiers](#Nonstandard-Specifiers).
 Additionally the [Cíonom grammar specification](#Cíonom-Grammar-Specification) states that a storage declaration is terminated by an identifier followed by `;`, however a conformant implementation is permitted to allow additional instruction beyond the identifer and before the `;` such as the provision of [initializer expressions](#Initializer-Expressions).

-A storage declaration without an alignment specifier is taken to have an alignment of 1.

 Storage is only valid within the routine it is declared - access outside of its enclosing routine after the routine's runtime has expired is undefined.